The Fall of a Rebel Angel: Story

 The Fall of a Rebel Angel is a concept album formed of 12 "chapter-like" tracks that tells a surreal narrative, based on an epic poem written for the album by Kunze, about a male protagonist's journey of development and change to find a new, fulfilling life.
 Cretu described the story as a "symbolic journey to redemption – with everyone to define his individual path" combined with "psychedelic undertones".
 He quotes from various literature, religious, and pop culture sources to aid the story which includes themes of sexuality, faith, and death.
 In one chapter, the character wanders through an imaginary town and encounters a priestess whose god is the Marquis de Sade, thus becoming a continuation of the story to "Sadeness (Part I)", the worldwide hit single from Enigma's debut album, MCMXC a.D.
 (1990).
-The story concludes with the individual breaking their own reflection in the water of a lake, accepting responsibility of its life.
+The story concludes with the individual breaking their reflection in the water of a lake, accepting responsibility for his life.